areyde/areyde.github.io/_pages/academic_work.md

 * Reviewer for the Bachelor's thesis of Alina Dzestelova, <i>"Recognizing images with signs of violence using convolutional neural networks"</i>, <a href="https://english.spbu.ru/">Saint Petersburg State University</a>.<br>

 <b>2017–2018</b>.
-* Advisor for the research project of Sofia Sviridova, Ekaterina Karpova, and Ivan Yakovlev, <i>"Analyzing pharmaceutical products by studying the spectra of their laser-induced plasma"</i>, School of Laser Technologies, <a href="https://en.itmo.ru/">ITMO University</a>.<br>
+* Advisor for the research project of Sofia Sviridova, Ekaterina Karpova, and Ivan Yakovlev, <i>"Studying the spectra of laser-induced plasma of pharmaceuticals for their analysis"</i>, School of Laser Technologies, <a href="https://en.itmo.ru/">ITMO University</a>.<br>

 <h3>Theses</h3>